Star Wars: A Rebellion Built on Hope – The Rebel Alliance Explainer

 Mon Mothma and Bail Organa began working nearly immediately to make plans to overthrow the newly formed Empire.
 But with virtually no opposition and a great deal of military prowess, very little was to stand a chance against Emperor Palpatine for some time.

 In the earliest years, much of the resistance was made up of smaller groups or even individuals.
 For example, Cham Syndulla’s Free Ryloth Movement was prevalent on amongst the Twi’lek on Ryloth, but little known in other systems.

 An Organized Rebellion

 By about 5 BBY a few organized cells of rebellion had formed.
 Slowly this began to form together, some of the first groups joining with Mon Mothma in what she had begun calling, “The Alliance.”
 Other major players in these first building years were Bail Organa and Ahsoka Tano who oversaw the Pheonix Cell of the Rebellion.
 These cells worked towards the same end.
 Though many members of them didn’t yet know that there was a larger Alliance forming.

-Eventually the Empire was alerted to the existence of the budding rebellions while capturing Kanan Jarrus.
-And after a bit of eluding, fighting, and running, it was time for the Rebellion to be formerly introduced to the Galaxy.
+Eventually, the Empire was alerted to the existence of the budding rebellions while capturing Kanan Jarrus.
+And after a bit of eluding, fighting, and running, it was time for the Rebellion to be formally introduced to the Galaxy.
 Then Senator Mon Mothma made a formal declaration of the Rebel Alliance.
 She resigned from the Senate and officially denounced Emperor Palpatine.
 The scattered groups and splinter cells answered her call, forming into one cohesive group, and the Rebel Alliance was finally born.

 Successes and Loss